Slate Auto

 Slate Auto is an American startup company that is developing electric vehicles.
-It was founded in 2022, and is based in Troy, Michigan.
-Its investors include Jeff Bezos, Mark Walter, and Thomas Tull.
-Its first product will be the Slate Truck, an electric pickup truck that can be converted into an SUV.
+It was founded in 2022 inside of Re:Build Manufacturing by Miles Arnone, William Barker and Jeff Wilke, and is based in Troy, Michigan.
+Its investors include Jeff Bezos, Mark Walter, and Re:Build Manufacturing.
+Its first product will be the Slate, an electric vehicle that can be configured as a pickup truck or an SUV.

 History

-Slate was founded in 2022, and operated in stealth mode until it revealed the Slate Truck on April 24, 2025.
-It was originally called "Re:Car", as a project within Re:Build Manufacturing, a domestic manufacturing incubator co-founded by Jeff Wilke, the former CEO of Amazon's consumer division.
+Slate was founded in 2022, and operated in stealth mode until it revealed the Slate vehicle on April 24, 2025.
+It was originally called "Re:Car", as a project within Re:Build Manufacturing, a domestic manufacturing platform.
+Slate's three co-founders and co-chairman Miles Arnone, William Barker and Jeff Wilke are all co-founders and leaders at Re:Build Manufacturing.
 Slate's first several hundred employees include many with experience at Ford, General Motors, Stellantis, and Harley-Davidson.
-The company is headquartered in Troy, Michigan; has a design studio in Long Beach, California; and is expected to produce its Truck at a former printing plant in Warsaw, Indiana, where the company expects a capacity of up to 150,000 vehicles per year.
+The company is headquartered in Troy, Michigan and has a design studio in Long Beach, California.

 Slate raised at least $111 million in Series A financing, including an undisclosed amount from Bezos.
-Several other wealthy individuals also invested, including Walter, the controlling owner of the Los Angeles Dodgers and CEO of Guggenheim Partners, and Tull, who is a lead investor of Re:Build Manufacturing.
-General Catalyst, a venture capital firm, and TWG Global, a holding company, also invested in Slate.
-In mid-2025, the company said it had raised $700 million in its first two rounds of financing, and was conducting a third round (Series C) of financing.
+Slate then raised $600 million in 2024 from Mark Walter, the controlling owner of the Los Angeles Dodgers and CEO of Guggenheim Partners, Jeff Bezos, and General Catalyst, a venture capital firm.
+In mid-2026, the company said it had completed a $650m series C investment round, which took its total capital raised to $1.4bn.

+Initial manufacturing is expected to occur in Warsaw, Indiana, at a site previously operated by LSC Communications as a printing plant until its closure in 2023.
+Slate is retrofitting the plant to accommodate its vehicle line, targeting production to begin at the end of 2026.
+Slate claims that facility will have a capacity of up to 150,000 vehicles per year.